RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/quick.md

 ### Is 3T Ult Really Necessary?
 It is not necessary to be able to perform a 3T ult.
 However, a 3T ult is optimal.
 It is still recommended to try to aim for as high ultimate uptime as possible, even if you cannot achieve a 3T ult.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.

+### How much Break Effect can I sacrifice for 3T Ult?
+It is recommended to first aim for 180% Break Effect, then to focus on 3T ult.
+If you have less than **170%** Break Effect, it is better to settle for a 4T ult instead, as losing out on the recommended Break Effect negatively affects Ruan Mei more than having less ultimate uptime.
+However, it is not recommended to settle for anything more than a 4T ult.
+A 5T ult is not recommended, and using an ERR rope is still recommended over a Break Effect rope.
+For more information on Ruan Mei's energy needs, you can check out our [Full Guide](full.md).

 ### How much Break Effect is too much?
 While the recommended minimum Break Effect is 180%, you can definitely have more Break Effect.
 There is no limit to how much Break Effect to have, but you should not be sacrificing other stats for Break Effect.
-Once you hit 180% Break Effect, it is better to focus on other stats.
-If you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.
+Once you hit 180% Break Effect, focus on other stats; if you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.

-### Can I run a BE rope?
+### Can I run a Break Effect rope?
-In all situations, a BE rope should only be used if you do not have an ERR rope.
+In all situations, a Break Effect rope should only be used if you do not have an ERR rope.
+This goes for when you cannot reach 180% Break Effect as well.
 Even with other energy sources, having an ERR rope is still recommended.
-Furthermore, it is more beneficial for your team to cast Ruan Mei's ultimate more often, even if she does not have the recommended 180% BE minimum.
+It is generally more beneficial for your team to cast Ruan Mei's ultimate more often, and an ERR rope is the largest source of energy for any character.
+Sacrificing over 19% energy for more Break Effect, which is a stat that can be obtained via relic substats, is not worth it.

 ## Closing & Final Thoughts
 In conclusion, Ruan Mei is a strong buffer who can fit in any team.
 She is future-proof and will remain a strong unit even in the future.
 Ruan Mei might be a luxury option, and she isn't meant to replace other Harmony units, but she shines in her own way.
 Also, it gives players a chance to invest in a stat that wasn't commonly invested in before.